Katie Holmes And Jamie Foxx Dating Rumors Confirmed By Date Night Photo — See The Pic!

 Holmes, 38, was stunning in a black leather jacket and had her long hair tied back in a ponytail.
 The actress, perhaps in an attempt to stay low key, wore dark rimmed glasses.
 Foxx, 49, looked sharp wearing a black coat and a cream-colored fedora hot.
 The pair appeared to be having a great time talking and sipping wine.

 For nearly four years, many fans have wondered if Katie Holmes and Jamie Foxx are really dating.
 And who can blame them, given the fact that no actual photos of the two had emerged online?
 They were once filmed dancing at a charity event in the Hamptons back in 2013 but nobody knew at the time that the two were already an item.
-For years, there had been numerous reports that Jamie and Katie are dating, and people have been wondering how the pair were able to keep their romance low key all this time.
-Both stars have kept mum about each other in interviews, and never did a public appearance together despite always being in the spotlight.
+For years, there had been numerous reports that Jamie and Katie are dating, and people have been wondering how the pair were able to keep their romance low-key all this time.
+Both stars have kept mum about each other in interviews and never did a public appearance together despite always being in the spotlight.

 What's the deal with Katie Holmes & Jamie Foxx?
 Allow us to break it down for you: https://t.co/5IgmKVe33X pic.twitter.com/MzQh3JloLP